January 28, 2016

 As a part of their PPC offerings, AdWords provides you with remarketing capabilities.
 This means that through this tool, your ads will be instantly connected with hundreds of millions of websites for your remarketing strategy.

 Advertising on a national TV broadcaster’s site is beyond our budget; with remarketing McCabe Marketing’s ads have literally been seen everywhere.
-The following is one of our display remarketing banner ads.
+The following is one of our many banner ads.

 Look at the top of the screenshot to see our ad that was displayed extensively on GlobalTV’s website.

 Remarketing ads aren’t generalized advertisements like a TV commercial.
 Instead, they are highly targeted to users who have already visited your site.
 They can even be targeted based on which page someone visits on your website.
-For example, if you run an electronics store and someone visits your “Laptops” page, they will see remarketing ads about great laptop deals.
+For example, if you run an electronics store and someone visits your page about laptop products, they will see remarketing ads about great laptop deals.

 When is remarketing most commonly implemented?